 Will Singleton, Treasurer, is a retired public school educator and administrator.
 He is the past president of the Berkshire County Chapter of the NAACP, the reactivation of which he initiated in 2012.
 He currently serves on the board of the Osher Lifelong Learning Institute at Berkshire Community College.

-Beth Carlson is a community activist, entrepreneur and the executive director of Oldtone Productions, a company dedicated to the preservation and continuation of American Roots music tradition.
+Beth Carlson is a community activist and partner in Silo Media.
+She was a producer of the Oldtone Roots Music Festival from 2016-2019.
+She is a partner in Dewey Sessions, a traditional music and dance series held in the historic Dewey Hall in Sheffield, MA, where she is also a board member.
 She was a key player in the effort to save the historic Searles School in Great Barrington, and a founding member of the Green Tea Party, a progressive activist grassroots group that works on political issues.
-She is a board member of Dewey Memorial Hall in Sheffield and the bipartisan Massachusetts Women’s Political Caucus Berkshire Branch.

 Frances Jones-Sneed is a Professor Emeritus of History, Political Science and Public Policy at Massachusetts College of Liberal Arts, and associate editor of African American Heritage In the Upper Housatonic Valley.
 She is co-director of the Upper Housatonic Valley African American Heritage Trail and a trustee at the Samuel Harrison House in Pittsfield.

 Dan Bolognani, ex officio, is executive director of the Upper Housatonic Valley National Heritage Area, a program of the National Park Service.
-Housatonic Heritage’s initiatives include the W.E.B.
-Du Bois Homesite, the Upper Housatonic African American Heritage Trail and Reclaiming Our Local Heritage.
-He currently serves as chair of the Western CT Convention and Visitors Bureau.
+Housatonic Heritage’s initiatives include the Du Bois National Historic Site initiative, the Upper Housatonic Valley African American Heritage Trail, the Housatonic Heritage Oral History Center at Berkshire Community College, and Reclaiming Our Local Heritage.